woodville2023/example-servlet-app/README.md

 -   extract apache-tomcat-10.1.33.zip using your favorite tool

--   Go inside apache-tomcat-10.1.33
+-   Go inside apache-tomcat-10.1.33 to access managment console
   - go to conf directory and modify tomcat-user.xml with following
-  - Here user tomcat with password can login to see
+  - Add the tomcat user with  password and role
 ```
 <?xml version="1.0" encoding="UTF-8"?>
 <tomcat-users xmlns="http://tomcat.apache.org/xml"